xtric6/US-Adult-Salary-Prediction-ML-App/README.md

 ![salary prediction4](https://user-images.githubusercontent.com/40510766/149773385-64622697-5af3-4845-a1ed-4b423585e00c.JPG)

 - **METRICS**
- - This part of the web app is were predictions are stored in a database. it can be assed using sql
+ - This part of the web app is where predictions are stored in a database(data.db). it can be accessed using sqlite
 ![salary prediction5](https://user-images.githubusercontent.com/40510766/149773393-2a9b909b-5b2b-40bd-ab16-82ca728b407f.JPG)
  - Acessing the information in the database(data.db) and table (predictiontable)
   - in the database created a the table created was named predictiontable.All codes showing this are in app.py
    ![salary db](https://user-images.githubusercontent.com/40510766/149777677-16fa2ade-0802-48dc-8a2a-fc1f3a34ced1.JPG)

 ## CONCLUSION
-- RandomForest had the best accuracy and roc-score but in terms of correctly predicting our minrity label (>50$ ) or 1 as its represented after encoding.
+- RandomForest had the best accuracy and roc-score but in terms of correctly predicting our minority label (>50$ ) or 1 as its represented after encoding it performed poorly.
 - Bagging classifier was the best model among all models trained. it was able to predict our minority label better than other classifiers.
 This was evalauted using the confusion matrix.
 Bagging classifier(Bc) had the least False negative(FN)  value which made it better than other classifier in predicting the minority class.
 - Although the bagging calssofier predicts quite precisely.
-It can be a slwo in its predictions compared to other classifiers
+Its more slower than other classifiers in making predictions.

+# WAYS PROJECT COULD BE IMPROVED
+- Adding a time column to the predictiontable that shows when each user makes a prediction
+- Stripping off all white spaces from the data.
+- Collecting data of correct predictions from users incase an incorrect prediction is made.
+This can help us better evalaute our models performance on unseen data.